walnutplaner/quotes-app/README.md

 This app can be deployed to free hosting platforms (like Render):

    1-Push this repo to GitHub.

    2-Connect Render to your repo.

    3-Add your OPENAI_API_KEY in Render’s environment variables.

-    4-Deploy — and you’ll get a public URL like: https://quotes-api.onrender.com
+   4-Deploy — and you’ll get a public URL like:
+        https://quotes-api.onrender.com

+## Data Folder
+This project writes generated quotes to `data/out.csv` at runtime.

+- The `data/` folder is included in the repo (via a `.gitkeep` file).
+- CSV logs themselves are **ignored** by Git to keep the repo clean.
+- If you clone this repo, make sure a `data/` folder exists at the project root so the app can save logs.